andrey-vorontsov/petridish-project/PetriDish/README.txt

 Bug fix: The graphics thread failing to draw every update tick at high tick rates.
 Known issue: Sometimes, very rarely, the graphics thread still has indexing exceptions.
 Cause unknown.

+Version 0.0.5.1
+Improved robustness of graphics handling system to enable Rectangular Plant graphic.
+Plants introduced.
+Plants slowly grow with time without needing to eat.
+Plants are modified to squish all other cells away, not just other Plants.
+They reproduce similarly to other cells, and their squishing pushes their offspring extra far away to make space.

-ROADMAP (Current: 0.0.5)
+ROADMAP (Current: 0.0.5.1)

+Features for 0.0.5.2

+	Rewrite petri dish dimension limitations

-Features for 0.06
+Features for 0.0.5.3
-	Herbivore plant grazing behavior (use indestructible plants for now) Smarter evasion/hunting prioritization framework
+	Herbivore plant grazing behavior

+Features for 0.0.5.4
+	Smart vision/movement prioritization framework

+Features for 0.0.5.5
-	At least one 0.1.0 feature
+	Evaluate and start moving configurable variables out At least one 0.1.0 feature

+Launch 0.0.6

 Features for 0.0.7
+	Incorporate movement prioritization framework
 		Predator hunting behavior
 		Herbivore evading predators behavior
-	Plants grow with time and send out seeds nearby
+		Plant maximum density
 	At least one 0.1.0 feature

 Features for 0.1.0
 	Fix known issues: Cells stuck against each other trying to each the same target.
+Graphics indexing crash.
 	Better size; based on area, not radius
 		Better vision range formula based on size
 		Slower movement based on size
 	Basic GUI
 		Simulation speed control
 			Slider to control speed